Weave Code

 laravel/browser-kit-testing

-Fluent BrowserKit-style testing for Laravel: make HTTP requests, follow routes, fill forms, and assert response content with simple methods like visit, see, and dontSee.
-Install as a dev dependency and extend Laravel\BrowserKitTesting\TestCase.
+Fluent BrowserKit-style testing for Laravel apps: make HTTP requests, navigate pages, assert response content, and interact with forms in functional tests.
+Install as a dev dependency and extend Laravel\BrowserKitTesting\TestCase to get started.

 View on GitHub